-In this new study, scientists observed that people hospitalized with major depressive disorder who also happened to have higher levels of uric acid in their blood were more likely to be diagnosed with bipolar disorder in the next eight to eleven years.
+In this new study, scientists observed that people hospitalized with major depressive disorder who also happened to have higher levels of uric acid in their blood were more likely to be diagnosed with bipolar disorder in the next 8 to 11 years.

 How much more likely?

 A remarkable 48% of people (53 out of 111) with high uric acid levels went on to develop bipolar disorder, whereas only 1.4% of people (two out of 139) with low uric acid levels went on to develop bipolar disorder.

 This observation suggests that if you have depression, and your uric acid levels are too high, you are 34 times more likely to go on to develop bipolar disorder in the coming years than if your uric acid levels are low.

 In men, uric acid levels higher than 5.35 mg/dL (or 318 micromoles/liter) were associated with increased risk for bipolar disorder.

 In women, uric acid levels higher than 4 mg/dL (or 241 micromoles/liter) were associated with increased risk for bipolar disorder.